shenlin192/stage-d-t-/README.md

 # Stage-d-ete

-There are four different projects in this repo, namely "yikaimobile", "yikaiweb", "advanceyikaiweb" and "professionalyikaiweb".
+There are four different projects in this repo, namely *yikaimobile*, "yikaiweb", "advanceyikaiweb" and "professionalyikaiweb".

 The main files of these projects are contained in their "templates" folder respectively.
 For example "index2.html" or "index3.html" in project "yikaimobile".
 Even thought these main files are in the form of .html, but if you look at them carefully, you will find all the Javascript logics contained in "script" tags.